 This symbol indicates an outflow out of the device.
-This symbol represents the pump outflow of the thermostatic circuit, unless there is an additional symbol.
-If the additional cooling water symbol appears in the immediate vicinity of the "outflow" symbol on a water-cooled device, this symbol refers to the outlet of the cooling water circuit.
+This symbol refers to the connecting sleeve pressure side of the thermostatic circuit, unless there is an additional symbol.
+If the additional cooling water symbol appears in the immediate vicinity of the "outflow" symbol on a water-cooled device, this symbol refers to the connecting sleeve outlet of the cooling water circuit.